 Related Post: How To Prepare A Garden Bed For Planting Vegetables

-Adding organic material while preparing your vegetable garden for winter means that it will have much longer to break down.
+Adding organic material and amendments as a part of preparing your vegetable garden for winter means that they will have much longer to break down.

 Compost is wonderful for amending any type of soil.
-Take it straight from your own compost heap, or purchase some to add to the soil.
+Take it straight from your own heap or purchase some.
+Otherwise you could use well-composted manure or organic worm castings instead.

 Related Post: Guide To The Best Fertilizers For Vegetable Gardens